Syed-Abid/PRODIGY_DS_01/README.md

     - Open `World Bank Dashboard.pbix` in Power BI for an interactive experience.

 3. **Analyze with SQL:**
-    - Dive into the SQL analysis by checking out `SQL/world_bank_analysis.sql`.
+    - Dive into the SQL analysis by checking out `World Bank Analysis.sql`.

 ## 🤝 Contributing